cure-lab/HybridRepair/README.md

 ```
 sh train.sh
 ```

-**Extend HybridRepair to other dataset and model**
+### Extend HybridRepair to other dataset and model
 For new dataset:
+1. Train models with the train_classifier.py.
+In this file, you will modify the "num of classes", "weight per class", and "load dataset" part accordingly.
-1. Implement dataset details in selection.py, including normalization and number of classes.
+1. After prepare the model, we add the details about the new dataset in selection.py, including transformation, normalization values, number of classes, and how to break the whole dataset into different subsets.
-2. Load the dataset.
-3. Prepare the following set of data points as torch.utils.data.dataset.Dataset object
     - mix_test_set: We combine train set and test set of the original division to a large dataset
     - T2_set: The new test set.
 After retraining, we evalute the retrained model on this set.
     - raw_test_set: The unlabeled dataset.
 Selection methods selects data points for labeling from this set.
     - selected_set: The set of data selected by selection methods from raw_test_set.
     - model2test_trainset: The set of initial trained data.
 Model will be retrained on model2test_trainset and selected_set.
-4. If you have a pretrained feature extractor(unsupervised is recommended), you need to implement the code for feature extraction.
-Otherwise, you can set fe='model2test' in repair.sh.
+4. Please prepare the MoCov3 model beforehand with the opensource code by MoCoV3.
+After that, supply the MoCov3 model path.

 For new model structure:
-1. Implemet new model in ./mymodels
+1. Implemet new model architecure definition in ./mymodels
 2. Add a reference in ./mymodels/init.py
+3. Train and test the new model.

 ## Contact
 If there are any questions, feel free to send a message to yuli@cse.cuhk.edu.hk or mxchen21@cse.cuhk.edu.hk